-By: Emily Rosa, 4th year Agricultural Communications major
+By: Emily Rosa, senior Agricultural Communications major

 “I’m from the Central Valley” is a typical intro, followed by a typical reaction.
 The heat, the agriculture, and the small-town vibes often come with the association to the span of land that runs from Fresno to Bakersfield.
 Going home for the summer is familiar, but this year was different.
 Instead of being surrounded by cows and corn fields, I was pleasantly surprised by the sweet, sweet smell of homegrown goodness: fresh fruit.
 I had the opportunity to work at what I believe to be a hidden valley jewel, HMC Farms.

 HMC, which stands for Harold and Mike’s Company, was founded by lifelong friends Harold McClarty and Mike Jensen.
 The two farmers, who now work alongside their children, have been producing stone fruit and grapes of the highest quality in Kingsburg, Calif. since they established HMC in 1987.

 Prior to my experience at HMC, I had very little knowledge of the produce industry.
 I could easily tell you the five most common breeds of dairy cows, but I had no idea there were so many different varieties of peaches and nectarines!
 Luckily, with summer being the busiest season for HMC, I quickly began learning about everything the industry had to offer.